omartins365/boonbac/README.md

 * Laravel Socialite ^5.6.1 (Social login functionality)
 * Laravel Tinker ^2.8.1 (REPL for interactive PHP)
 * Laravel UI ^4.2.1 (Blade UI components)
-* Propaganistas/Laravel-Phone ^5.0.3 (Phone number handling)

-**Note:** I've added a brief explanation in parentheses for some of the less common libraries.
-You can adjust these explanations or remove them entirely depending on your preference.

 ### Installation